Owen013/Hikers-Mod/README.md

 Want to get up to the observatory quickly?
 Press space in midair while facing a wall to jump off of it, and repeat to climb up walls! **Disabled by default.**

 ### Don't like it?
 Turn it off!
 Any of Hiker's Mod's features can be enabled or disabled so that you can use the features that you want without being forced to use the ones that you don't like!
+Go to the config menu to customize your experience.